peterberwind/intro-to-functions.js-v-000/README.md

 + Write a function with parameters
 + Write a function with default parameters

-## Function Return Values

-Unless you use the `return` keyword or call a function that explicitly returns a value, the implicit return value in JavaScript is  `undefined`.

-> Undefined represents the absence of a primitive value

-Other special return values in JavaScript are `null`

-> Null represents the absence of an object

-and `NaN`

-> NaN represents an error from the improper use of a math operator.

 ## Function Without Parameters

 Here's the basic syntax for a function that doesn't take any parameters (you know them as arguments):